waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tool Ideas
 - **`use_hm_move` tool:** A tool to automate using an HM from the party menu (e.g., CUT, STRENGTH, FLASH).
 This would prevent manual menuing errors.
-- Tool maintenance, even mid-battle, is a higher priority than any gameplay action.
-A broken tool leads to failed strategies.
-- When navigation seems impossible, my own perception of the map is likely flawed.
-I must re-examine every tile for overlooked interactions (like landing from SURF) and use the `puzzle_solver` agent to challenge my root assumptions.
-- **Catastrophic Positional Hallucination:** A critical failure to adhere to the verification protocol resulted in hallucinating my position, leading to multiple turns of failed pathing.
-I MUST verify my `current_position` from the Game State Information before every single navigational plan.
-No exceptions.
-- **Warp Verification Protocol:** A critical hallucination occurred where I assumed a map transition was a formal 'warp' tile without verifying it in the `Game State Information -> Map Events -> Warps` list.
-I MUST check this list before setting a navigation goal to a warp to prevent pathing to non-existent points.
-- **Tool Verification is Mandatory:** A critical hallucination occurred where I believed a custom tool existed when it did not.
-I MUST verify the existence of any custom tool by checking the provided `Available Tools` list before documenting or attempting to use it.
-Relying on memory is a critical failure.
-- **Consult Existing Knowledge:** A critical failure was repeatedly attempting to navigate through areas I had already marked as dead ends.
-I MUST consult my notepad and map markers *before* forming a navigation plan to avoid repeating known failures.
-- **Exhaust Simple Solutions First:** My fixation on using SURF to cross the Slowpoke Well was a false constraint.
-It caused me to ignore a simple, valid land route.
-When a path seems blocked, I must exhaust all simple, alternative land routes before attempting complex solutions involving HMs.
-- **Trust Tool Outputs Over Critiques:** If a tool like `notepad_edit` fails because text isn't found, it means the critique's premise was likely based on a hallucination.
-Verify the source of truth (the tool's output) before attempting a fix based on a critique's claim.

-# LESSONS LEARNED
-- **Re-evaluation of Blocked Paths:** When a path appears to be a dead end, especially after being stuck for some time, it is crucial to re-evaluate the entire area.
-A missed turn or an alternative route (like using an HM like SURF) is a likely solution.
-Trusting tools like `puzzle_solver` to challenge my assumptions is a valid strategy.
-- **Automate Error-Prone Tasks:** When a manual process like path planning repeatedly fails due to simple errors, the correct response is to create a tool (`verify_path`) to automate validation and prevent future mistakes.
-Relying on flawed manual attempts is inefficient.
-- **Multi-Level Puzzle Logic:** When all paths on a single map level are confirmed dead ends (like in Slowpoke Well B1F), the solution likely involves vertical movement (other floors) or an external event trigger outside the current map.
-Do not remain stuck on a single-floor hypothesis.